 Moms still want to know how much their baby weighs.
 They want that reassurance that he is gaining.

-Issues around weight are one of the most common questions I get at my breastfeeding group.
+Questions about breastfed baby growth are some of the most common questions I get at my breastfeeding group.

 - What does the average breastfed baby weight gain?